seeniforu/Java-Automation-Framework/README.md

 ## Requirements

+- Jdk must be Installed and Environment Variables should be done.
-- Eclipse is Advisable to Clone or Import this project.
+- Eclipse is Advisable because of `Maven Dependencies` to Clone and Import this project.
 - Basic Java and Selenium Knowledge.
 - Knowledge about this Tool and How it Works.